sthamann/AXP/README.md

 # 🛍️ AXP: Agentic Experience Protocol

-pa> **Part of the [Agentic Commerce Organization](https://agentic-commerce.org/) - Building open standards for the greatest disruption eCommerce has ever faced**
+> **Part of the [Agentic Commerce Organization](https://agentic-commerce.org/) - Building open standards for the greatest disruption eCommerce has ever faced**

 ## 🌊 The Paradigm Shift: Why AXP is Critical for the Future of Commerce